henrycharlesworth/intrinsically_motivated_collective_motion/README.md

 # Code for "Intrinsically Motivated Collective Motion"
+Update: paper has now been published in PNAS: https://www.pnas.org/content/early/2019/07/15/1822069116.
+Note that the code here is only for the discrete sensor version of the model, using the ballistic heuristic for the future trajectories of the other agents.

 This is example code for the collective motion model I've been working on during my PhD.
 Running it as it is will run using the default parameters for 1000 timesteps.

 ## Example Result (click image below to watch video):